In 2011, I published my first book, Virtual Caliphate, which proposed that an Islamist-jihdadist state has been established on the internet.

 The book remains highly relevant in understanding the jihadist mindset, ideology, and ability to use the internet infect the minds of new recruits, as well as use it as a refuge in between periods of control of physical territory.

 It is also useful in understanding the long-term strategic designs of the global jihadist movements.

 Order The Virtual Caliphate here.

-No one has described the book better than Middle East researcher Kyle Orton.
-Here is an excerpt from his review of the book:
+Here’s how Middle East researcher Kyle Orton described it, in an excerpt from his review of the book: